Frequently Asked Questions

 7. How does the Conservancy interact with the DEP?

-We review plans for development of waterfront properties that require construction of the Walkway making comments and recommendations to the DEP.
-We are currently working to establish a data base regarding compliance with permit obligations and the upkeep and maintenance of the Walkway.
+The Conservancy reviews the plans for development of waterfront properties that require construction of the Walkway, making comments and recommendations to the DEP.
+We also act as “eyes and ears” of the DEP on the waterfront to identify and resolve compliance questions.

-8. Why doesn’t that state provide funding for the completion of the Walkway?
+8. Why doesn’t the state of NJ provide funding for the completion of the Walkway?

 9. When I see problems along the Walkway such as impassable snow-covered areas or overgrown foliage growing into the pathway, what should I do?
 What if I see shopping carts, benches or a lot of debris in the water?
 Who is responsible to clean it up?